FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/template-engine.md

 ---
-By expanding the records array and one of its items we can take a look at the fields returned by FACT-Finder.
+By expanding the records array and one of its items we can take a look at the fields returned by FactFinder.
 In this specific example product data is stored in an record object.
 All fields returned in this object are imported during the data feed process.
-You can configure which fields are returned in the FACT-Finder backend.
+You can configure which fields are returned in the FactFinder backend.

 ![record_json.PNG](/images/templateEngine/record_json.PNG "slots")